Griefed/ServerPackCreator/backend/main/resources/README.md

 After the first run, ServerPackCreator will generate a couple of template-files in a directory called `server_files` in the directory the ServerPackCreator resides in.
 Inside it are files you can customize, so they suit your modpack and server pack:
-1. Start scripts for Forge and Fabric modloaders, for Linux and Windows systems
 2. server-icon.png
 3. server.properties